clojurecup2014/logregdog/README.md

 All state in the web client is in one map in one atom.

 Please let's stick to as few namespaces as possible, as otherwise I get confused.
+We are not aiming for code beauty here, not making a nicely structured lib.

 COMPONENTS: